KajalMishra636/HTML-CSS-webpage-designing-repo/README.md

-🌾 M Village
+🌾 My Village
-M Village is a simple, responsive village-themed website created using only HTML and CSS.
+My Village is a simple, responsive village-themed website created using only HTML and CSS.
 It showcases important aspects of a rural community and promotes the idea of digital accessibility for villages.

 💡 Project Overview
 This project is designed to represent a model village portal that includes basic information, services, and cultural highlights.
 It's a static website aimed at enhancing web design skills while also delivering a meaningful user experience.